mattvenn/waveform/README.md

 * Introduce the idea of writing a program that will produce plans for use with a laser cutter.
 * Show some pictures of the necklace and explain how it was made from an audio recording.
 The recording was me saying 'coding is cool'!
+* Have a look at the [instructable](http://www.instructables.com/id/Waveform-Necklace-Bracelet/).
+What are the advantages and disadvantages of doing it this way?
 * Get your students to think of a phrase they'd like to turn into a keyring or necklace.
 * Use [Audacity](http://audacity.sourceforge.net/) or another recording program to record the samples.
 They should be mono, 44.1Khz.